ares-b/blog/_posts/2021-12-25-spark-execution-engine.md

 Expression are also used in [Catalyst Transformations](#trees-transformations), in [Logical Operators](#logical-plan) and [Physical Operators](#physical-plan), etc.

-#### QueryPlan
+## QueryPlan

 Query Plans is an abstract class for Spark's [Logical Planning](#logical-plan) and [Physical Planning](#physical-plan).
-It's a tree of TreeNodes that in turn can have trees of Catalyst Expressions.
+It's a tree of operators that have a tree of expressions.

-A QueryPlan has sequence of `Attribute` Expressions
+A QueryPlan has sequence of `Attribute` Expressions that will be used to build the output schema.

+### Logical Plan

+### Physical Plan

 ## Trees transformations

 Trees transformations are defined as Partial Functions.